hancano/hancano.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

-hi, i'm han! i'm a rising 4th year computer science and sociology student at grinnell college. outside academia, i like
+hi, i'm han! i'm a rising 4th year computer science and sociology student at grinnell college. outside academia, i like hanging out with my friends (and cats)!